 Do you have any other health challenges or disabilities?
 Have you received any accommodations for them?

 Do you feel like your needs have been met while incarcerated?
-Are there differences between the care you received in general population and in restrictive housing?
+Are there differences between the care you received in general population and in an SMU?

-LIFE IN RESTRICTIVE HOUSING
+LIFE IN RESTRICTIVE HOUSING/SMU

-Do you feel safe in restrictive housing?
+Do you feel safe in an SMU?
 Why or why not?

 Would you feel safe returning to general population?

-What sort of vocational, educational and rehabilitative programs have you received or been offered during your time in restrictive housing?
+What sort of vocational, educational and rehabilitative programs have you received or been offered during your time in an SMU?
+How many hours a week of programming are you offered?
+How does that compare to what is available in general population?

-Tell us about any time you are able to spend outside your cell while in restrictive housing.
+How much time are you able to spend outside your cell while in an SMU.
 Are you able to go outdoors?
+How does thiscompare to general population?

-Do you have access to visits in restrictive housing?
+Do you have access to visits in the SMU?
 If so, how often and under what circumstances?
+How does this compare to general population?

-Are you able to make phone calls?
+How many phone calls are you able to make?
+How does this compare to general population?

 Are you able to contact or meet with your attorney?
+Any difference from general population?

 Do you have regular access to showers?
 Canteen?
 Property?
+Any difference from general poulaton?

 Do you expect to be released in the next six months?
-If so, have you received any reentry programming while in restrictive housing?
+If so, have you received any reentry programming while in rthe SMU?